axelpale/georap/README.md

 ## Testing

-First, fire up mongo and node, then, run casperjs tests:
+First, fire up mongo and node.
+Then, run full test suite:

     $ npm test

+The test suite includes:

+- Client-side UI tests powered by **casperjs**.
+Run separately by `$ npm run test:ui`.
+- Server API tests powered by **mocha**.
+Run separately by `$ npm run test:api`.

 ## Production

+Here are some notes and tips for putting a TresDB instance into production.

 ### Secure MongoDB